MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning-content.md

 ### Logging with Azure Machine Learning

 Azure Machine Learning will automatically log all stdout/stderr to the associated blob storage account.
 Unless otherwise specified, your Azure Machine Learning workspace will automatically provision a storage account and dump your logs into it.
-You can also use a storage navigation tool such as Storage Explorer which will provide a much easier experience for navigating log files.
+You can also use a storage navigation tool such as Storage Explorer, which will provide a much easier experience for navigating log files.

 ## Cost considerations

 Compared to the storage and scheduling components, the compute resources used in this reference architecture by far dominate in terms of costs.
 One of the main challenges is effectively parallelizing the work across a cluster of GPU-enabled machines.

 The Azure Machine Learning Compute cluster size can automatically scale up and down depending on the jobs in the queue.
-You can enable auto-scale programmatically by setting the minimum and maximum nodes.
+You can enable autoscale programmatically by setting the minimum and maximum nodes.

-For work that doesn't require immediate processing, configure auto-scale so the default state (minimum) is a cluster of zero nodes.
+For work that doesn't require immediate processing, configure autoscale so the default state (minimum) is a cluster of zero nodes.
 With this configuration, the cluster starts with zero nodes and only scales up when it detects jobs in the queue.
 If the batch scoring process only happens a few times a day or less, this setting enables significant cost savings.

 Auto-scaling may not be appropriate for batch jobs that happen too close to each other.
 The time that it takes for a cluster to spin up and spin down also incur a cost, so if a batch workload begins only a few minutes after the previous job ends, it might be more cost effective to keep the cluster running between jobs.

-Azure Machine Learning Compute also supports low-priority virtual machines.
-This allows you to run your computation on discounted virtual machines, with the caveat that they may be preempted at any time.
+Azure Machine Learning Compute also supports low-priority virtual machines, which allows you to run your computation on discounted virtual machines, with the caveat that they may be preempted at any time.
 Low-priority virtual machines are ideal for non-critical batch scoring workloads.

 ## Deploy the solution